Published on January 5, 2021

 Someone who has disorganized attachment has a higher chance of being involved with the law, courts, and institutional settings.
 They don’t sit around wondering if they are preoccupied or dismissive.
 They’re not going to be interested in figuring themselves out, because they blame everybody else.

-Disorganized attachment is a severe pathology.
-In other words, disorganized attachment is a serious issue that needs therapeutic treatment.
+Disorganized attachment can be a serious issue that requires therapeutic treatment.
 It’s not likely that you’ve had this type of disturbance all along and that you and the people around you haven’t noticed it.

 Remember that in point four we talked about dimensionality.
 Now, when it comes to disorganized attachment, there is no dimensionality.
 You can’t really be “a bit disorganized, but mostly secure,” unless you’ve been through some serious trauma, such as war, rape, etc.